guynir42/AstroRetriever/README.md

 # use save=False to only download the data (for debugging)

 len(obs.sources)  # should only contain 100 latest Source objects
-len(obs.datasets)  # should only contain 100 latest RawData objects
+len(obs.datasets)  # should only contain 100 latest RawPhotometry objects
 ```

 This code will download all the data for the first 1000 sources in the catalog.